-OPTIONAL FORM NO. MAY 1942 SHIDT OSA GEN, REG.
-NO. 27 UNITED STATES GOVERNMENT lemorandum and and an in the second second server and the server of the DATE: December 21, 1972 Mr. Felt T. J. Jenkins FROM the stand of the second production of the second state of the second state of the state of the state of the sta SUPERVISORY REORGANIZATION OF UBJECT: ALL INFORMATION CONTAINED FUNCTIONS AND PERSONNEL HEREIN IS UNGLASSIFIED (CRIME RESEARCH DIVISION BYS DATE /1-2 ጋለለበ Reference is made to memorandum L. M. Walters to Mr. Felt, dated December 14, 1972, in captioned matter.
-Bureau Library at FBI Headquarters A survey has been made of the library, its books, facility and personnel.
-At the present time, the library is housed in six rooms in the 4200 corridor at FBI Headquarters and has a staff of the following: Inspector Bernand M. Suttler, GS-16 Librarian Iona Gr Swann, GS-9/
+OPTIONAL FORM NO. AY 1962 SUTION OSA GEN. REG.
+NO. 27 UNITED STATES GOVERNMENT lemorandum and the second s Mr. Felt DATE: December 21, 1972 T. J. Jenkins FROM en her her stand and a second for the second of the second stand and the second second stand a state of the se SUPERVISORY REORGANIZATION OF SUBJECT: FUNCTIONS AND PERSONNEL ALL INFORMATION CONTAINED HEREIN IS UNGLASSIFIED CRIME RESEARCH DIVISION DATE //~ Reference is made to memorandum L. M. Walters to Mr. Felt, dated December 14, 1972, in captioned matter.
+Bureau Library at FBI Headquarters

-Assistant Librarian Eleanor L. Benish, GS-6
+A survey has been made of the library, its books, facility and personnel.
+At the present time, the library is housed in six rooms in the 4200 corridor at FBI Headquarters and has a staff of the following:

-Secretary Connie Hutchison, GS-4 (position is GS-5)
+Inspector Bernand M. Suttler, GS-16 Librarian Iona G. Swann, GS-9/ Assistant Librarian Elcanor L. Denich, GS-6 Secretary Connie Hutchison, GS-4 (position is GS-5)